Why the Multisensory Approach?

 When exploring the senses of touch, taste, smell and sound, participants are usually encouraged to recall viable sensations through art-making, or even create their own verbal narrative.

-The aural quality of an artwork or installation can help us identify the work by helping us register a mental picture of the work in our minds.
+The aural quality of an installation or artwork can help us identify the work by helping us register a mental picture of the work in our minds.
 We can also judge the distance of an object, even when in motion.

 The recorded sound of a dog’s bark, a waterfall, a gust of wind, a banjo player, for example, can create a great sense of atmosphere during a workshop.